MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 - **Multi-language support**: English and Swedish translations
 - **Nationwide coverage**: Covers all public transport operators in Sweden that are a part of Trafiklab API.

 The integration uses the newer **Trafiklab Realtime APIs**, which currently is in a beta release.
-Until the API is production-ready this integration will remain in "testing" state.
+However, Trafiklab has stated that the API is more or less production-ready and that no braking changes in the API are expected.
 See [Trafiklab Realtime API webpage](https://www.trafiklab.se/api/our-apis/trafiklab-realtime-apis/) for more information.

 ## Installation